aks273/wordle_helper/README.md

 In wordle we also know the positions in a word that a character is not in, for example A is in a word but not in the second position.
 This information could be captured, but the difficulty here is finding an elegant way to pass this into the program.

-The list of words in the dictionary that I use may contain words that are not in wordle's dictionary.
+My dictionary and wordle's dictionary aren't necessarily the same - there could be words in one and not the other.
 Hopefully this doesn't cause any confusion!